• Skip to main content

 Lifestyle inflation is when a person increases their spending as their income increases.

 The more we afford, the more we want to spend.
-Lifestyle inflation makes it perpetually difficult to get out of debt, to save for retirement, or to even just meet short term financial goals.
+Increasing your lifestyle makes it perpetually difficult to get out of debt, to save for retirement, or to even just meet short term financial goals.
 In fact, our ability to meet our short term financial goals is probably a good indicator of our ability to see through our long term financial goals.
 Today, many people feel trapped, paying bills one paycheck after another, without ever having much left for saving and investing for the future.

 To avoid lifestyle inflation from happening to you as you build your career or grow your business, here are 7 tips to consider the next time you get a pay raise, your business grows or you receive some windfall income.